wp-plugins/sully/readme.txt

 With WordPress 3.7, updates happen automatically for you, however there is only e-mail notifications sent.
 WordPress has a robust administration interface so SULly records all system updates (either automatic or manually done through the admin interface) in to a table and presents the last 10 updates to you in a dashboard widget.

+WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING

+WARNING This is very preliminary code and has only been tested with a   WARNING

+WARNING very small set of plugins and themes.
 WARNING

-WARNING This is very preliminary code and has only been tested with a very small set of plugins and themes.

-WARNING
+WARNING                                                                 WARNING

-WARNING DO NOT USE ON PRODUCITON SYSTEMS
+WARNING                DO NOT USE ON PRODUCITON SYSTEMS                 WARNING

-WARNING
+WARNING                                                                 WARNING

 WARNING I recommend waiting until version 1.0 for the less adventurous.
 WARNING

+WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING

 Also note that this plugin can only display logs for items installed after SULly itself is installed.